2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/webapi-context.md

 ## 3. Page and Module Context (optional)

-Whenever the API call is used on a DNN or Oqtane page, the HTTP call will usually include this information in the request to assist in auto-detecting the **App** Context.
+Whenever the API call is used on a Dnn or Oqtane page, the HTTP call will usually include this information in the request to assist in auto-detecting the **App** Context.

 ### How the Page and Module are Automatically Detected